Joshua 16

 - John 14:2-3I go to prepare a place for you... that where I am, there ye may be also.The particular, prepared portion of verses 5-8 lifted to its fullest meaning - a place made ready and kept.

-- Romans 12:4-5we, being many, are one body in Christ, and every one members one of another.The interlacing portions of verse 9 - a people whose shares are held together, not walled apart.
+- Romans 12:4-5we, being many, are one body in Christ, and every one members one of another.The interlacing portions of verse 9 - a people whose shares are woven together into one body.

 They Drave Not Out the Canaanites